Hwasong-12: Hwasong-12A

 Hwasong-8 has a version fitted with maneuverable reentry vehicle (MaRV).
 Its official designation may be Hwasong-12A, but it is not confirmed.
 The missile is also called as Hypersonic Missile Type 2 under South Korean naming convention.

 The MaRV is carried by a shortened Hwasong-12 booster.

-It was tested two times, on 5 January 2022 and 11 January 2022.
+It was test-fired two times, on 5 January 2022 and 11 January 2022.

 2022 modified version

 At 07:23 a.m.
-Pyongyang Standard Time on 4 October 2022, North Korea launched a missile from Mupyong-ni Arms Factory, Jagang Province.
-The missile overflew the Japan's Aomori Prefecture, flew for 21 minutes with maximum speed of Mach 17, reached 970 km apogee and landed 4500 km away in the Pacific Ocean, east of Japan.
-The launch was supervised by Kim Jong Un.
-According to North Korean state media, the missile was tested to "send more powerful and clear warning to the enemies", and the test was carried out by a "new-type ground-to-ground intermediate-range ballistic missile".
+Pyongyang Standard Time on 4 October 2022, North Korea launched a ballistic missile from Mupyong-ni Arms Factory, Jagang Province.
+The missile overflew the Japan's Aomori Prefecture, flew for 21 minutes with a maximum speed of 17 Mach, reached 970 km apogee and landed 4500 km away in the Pacific Ocean, east of Japan.
+According to the Korean Central News Agency's statement on 10 October 2022, the Kim Jong Un-supervised launch was a part of a missile launch campaign occurred between 25 September and 9 October.
+The missile, fired to "send more powerful and clear warning to the enemies", was a "new-type ground-to-ground intermediate-range ballistic missile", with the official designation remaining undisclosed.

 Photos showed the missile with a different engine configuration and thrust-vector control system, differently shaped and possibly shorter nosecone or reentry vehicle, and possibly slightly longer second stage, so it is unknown if the test was of a "new-type" IRBM or modified Hwasong-12.
 This version demonstrated the ability to deliver an almost 20% greater payload than previous Hwasong-12 missiles.
 It is possible that the image of this test was manipulated.